Rabbits are now becoming a common household pet.

 Proper diet for baby rabbits

-In the worst-case scenario that the mother is really no longer around to be a source of natural nutrition for the baby bunny, then you must take it upon yourself to be responsible for feeding the younglings.
+In the worst-case scenario that the mother is no longer around to be a source of natural nutrition for the baby bunny, you must take it upon yourself to be responsible for feeding the younglings.

 Around 0 to 3 weeks of age, baby bunnies only have a strictly liquid diet.
 You can buy rabbit’s milk online.
 This type of milk contains more calories and nutrients compared to any other mammal’s milk which is exactly what infant rabbits need for their growth and development.